goschtl/zope/cc.gettext/trunk/README.txt

     The base file path (relative to the buildout base or absolute) where compiled .mo files are written.
 Compiled files are named using the pattern <mo_path>/<locale>/LC_MESSAGES/<domain>.mo

+    If the specified path does not exist, the recipe will attempt to create it.